-SPF records can help ensure the safety of your domain by protecting against phishing attacks and improving email delivery.
+SPF records can help ensure the safety of your domain by protecting against phishing attacks and improving email delivery, which is the most important thing about SPF records.
 Although SPF is easier to enable than DKIM and DMARC protocols, it’s a good idea to do a quick SPF record lookup to ensure you enabled it correctly.
 You can check SPF records manually.
 However, the process can be complex and intimidating.
 It’s much easier to use an SPF checker to ensure that your SPF records are properly installed.
 EasyDMARC offers a free SPF record generator that you can use to create your desired SPF record to ensure your domain’s security.
 Here is how to use the free SPF lookup tool on EasyDMARC to check SPF records for your domain.

 What is SPF?